NOMCO's Executive Board members are elected by the membership, and serve a term of one year, beginning in September (the start of the fiscal year).

 Gary grew up in Chicago’s Englewood community as the first in his family generation to attend college.
 He had a desire to become a teacher or a sports announcer.
 He would later achieve both after obtaining a degree from the University of Illinois in 1961 and becoming a teacher at Elmwood Park High School.
 For the next 32 years he taught full time at Elmwood Park and added 17 years of substitute teaching there and at Walther Lutheran HS in Melrose Park.
 During this tenure he became known as the “Voice of the Tigers” due to announcing 40 years of boys and girls sports for Elmwood Park, fulfilling his dream.

 In 1965, Gary moved his family to Maywood where he has been deeply involved in the community in unprecedented ways.
 For 34 years he served on the Maywood Village Board, 30 years as Trustee, 4 as Clerk.
 He has been instrumental in countless policies and developments of impact in the community.

-He also has served with the Maywood Library, Proviso Senior Citizen Organization, and is a passionate Maywood Rotarian for 25 years.
+He also has served with the Maywood Library, Proviso Senior Citizen Organization, and has been a passionate Maywood Rotarian for over 25 years.
 His core beliefs have led to his history of civil rights engagement and membership at Frank Lloyd Wright’s gem, Unity Temple, a church in Oak Park.
 His devoted community service to Maywood has resulted in many accolades including a street that now bears his name in north Maywood, “Gary Woll Way”.